prjctg/prjctg.github.io-src/content/docs/developer/full-docs/module-collection.md

 The elements within each module are encapsulated.
 This means that you should not access elements from another module directly.
 For example, using `document.getElementById` to reference an element from another module will not work.

-Instead, you should use the Project G framework’s method `G.getElementById(id)` to access elements within your own module.
+Instead, you should use the Anı⃰mr framework’s method `G.getElementById(id)` to access elements within your own module.
 This ensures encapsulation and maintains a clean separation between modules.

 ## Conclusion

-Module collections in Project G provide a flexible way to organize and manage groups of modules, offering control over layout, event routing, and interaction.
+Module collections in Anı⃰mr provide a flexible way to organize and manage groups of modules, offering control over layout, event routing, and interaction.
 By using these collections, you can build complex animations or games that are easy to manage and extend.